nanvel/blog/2017/11/trading.md

 Support/resistance can be:

-- horizontal line
+- Horizontal line
-- trend lines
+- Trend lines
 - SMA(50, 200), EMA
-- fib lines
+- Fib lines
-- round numbers
+- Round numbers

 The more times price touches support/resistance, the weaker it becomes.

 > There is no such thing as a quadruple bottom/top.

+Separate real breakouts and fake breakouts:

+- A large move
+- Short time
+- Absense of the opposite party response
+- High volume

 ### Volume